- Questionnaire Text

 User Note: For a set of variables that addresses many of the comparability issues in the CPS health insurance measures, see the summary health insurance variables created by the University of Minnesota's State Health Access Data Assistance Center.

 Beginning with the ASEC 2001 survey, the CPS added a verification question (see VERIFY) to ascertain whether respondents who did not acknowledge health insurance coverage of various types in previous questions, actually lacked insurance coverage during the preceding calendar year.
 Persons who acknowledged health insurance coverage in this verification follow-up question were asked about the types of health insurance coverage they had.
 In IPUMS-CPS, for the ASEC 2001 survey onward, persons who reported Medicare coverage in response to this question were added, through programming, to the pool of positive responses for the CARELY variable.
 For consistency in results before and after the ASEC 2001 survey, researchers should exclude cases of Medicare coverage that were only identified via the verification question (i.e., exclude cases coded as "Yes" (2) in VERIFY when analyzing the CARELY data).

-From 1980 through 1995, HIMCARE identifies recipients of Medicare coverage during the previous calendar year.
-For 1980-1988, the Census Bureau edited the data so that all persons age 65 and older who reported income from Social Security were coded as "Yes" in HIMCARE.
+From 1980 through 1995, HIMCARELY identifies recipients of Medicare coverage during the previous calendar year.
+For 1980-1988, the Census Bureau edited the data so that all persons age 65 and older who reported income from Social Security were coded as "Yes" in HIMCARELY.
 For 1996 forward, the recoding done by the Census Bureau was essentially the same as that for IPUMS CPS, so only CARELY appears in this data set for those years.

 For 1996 and 1997 only, persons who reported being covered by Medicare during the previous week are identified in CARELW.